hadisrour6/Password-Generator/README.md

 # Credits
-The User Interface design was inspired by https://www.youtube.com/watch?v=duNmhKgtcsI
+The User Interface design was inspired by https://www.youtube.com/watch?v=duNmhKgtcsI All the code is developed by me @hadisrour6

 # Password-Generator
 A password generator website built using JavaScript, HTML, and CSS